abinit/abinit/doc/tutorial/paral_gspw.md

 &mdash; linearly, as the square, or even exponentially &mdash;.
 The computational resources are limited by two factors:

-* The memory, i.e. the amount of data stored in RAM,
+* The memory, *i.e*. the amount of data stored in RAM,
 * The computing efficiency, with specific bottlenecks.

 Therefore, it is mandatory to adopt a parallelization strategy: